Variance Sum Rule for Entropy Production

 The results ${\cal S}=0$ and $\sigma=\gamma v^2$ are not restricted to a harmonic well but hold for an arbitrary time-dependent potential $U(x-vt)$.
-This gives a reversed thermodynamic uncertainty relation \cite{horowitz2020thermodynamic,falasco2020unifying} for the work exerted on the bead by the optical trap, $W_t=v\Sigma_F(t)=v\int_0^tdsF_s$, and an upper bound for $\sigma$ (Sec.\ref{S4:RTUR}, Supp.
-Info.),
+This gives a reversed thermodynamic uncertainty relation \cite{horowitz2020thermodynamic} for the work exerted on the bead by the optical trap, $W_t=v\Sigma_F(t)=v\int_0^tdsF_s$, and an upper bound for $\sigma$ (Sec.S4, Supp.
+Mat.),